 Groceries, believe it or not, are the absolute easiest place to cut back your expenses.
 So I figure, whatever you can grow, especially if it re-seeds itself, you don't have to pay for except when you buy the seeds.
 My husband raises a great big garden because that's what he loves to do.
 We also have fruit trees and berries.

-This is a guide about growing food in the fall and winter.
+This is a page about growing food in the fall and winter.
 When the summer growing season ends, it does not necessarily mean an end to your vegetable gardening.

-This guide is about planning a vegetable garden.
+This page is about planning a vegetable garden.
 A well thought out plan will give you a head start on a successful garden.

-This is a guide about growing vegetables.
+This is a page about growing vegetables.
 You may be thinking about growing your own vegetables, but have questions.